SamStudio8/samstudio8.github.io.off/_posts/2015-05-04-aligned-annihilation-sequel.md

 0x463b40 <_ZTIN5boost7archive17archive_exceptionE>:     0x0069ee50
 ```

 Seems promising?
-We're hunting for information on an `archive_exception`! `_ZTIN5boost7archive17archive_exceptionE` unmangles to:
+We're hunting for information on an [`archive_exception`](http://www.boost.org/doc/libs/1_37_0/libs/serialization/doc/exceptions.html)! `_ZTIN5boost7archive17archive_exceptionE` unmangles to:

 ```
 typeinfo for boost::archive::archive_exception
 ```

-What can we do with that?
-Apparently nothing.

-This in itself holds a pointer;
+What about the hex?
+Is it an address?

 ```
 (gdb) x 0x0069ee50
 0x69ee50 <_ZTVN10__cxxabiv121__vmi_class_type_infoE@@CXXABI_1.3+16>:    0x926be010
 ```

-The symbol unmangles to:
+Yes, and the symbol unmangles to:

 ```
 vtable for __cxxabiv1::__vmi_class_type_info